oonap0oo/BBC-BASIC-for-SDL/README.md

     Xn+1 = sin(Xn² - Yn² + a)
     Yn+1 = sin(2.Xn.Yn + b)

-The parts Xn² - Yn² and 2.Xn.Yn can be reckognised as the real and imaginary part of a squared complex number Z=X+i.Y
+The parts Xn² - Yn² and 2.Xn.Yn can be recognised as the real and imaginary part of a squared complex number Z=X+i.Y

 The code: [alien_fireworks.bas](alien_fireworks.bas)

-This second version uses the library "gfxlib - A 2D Game Graphics Library for BBCSDL" for all graphic output intead off the buolt in commands of BBC BASIC.
+This second version uses the library "gfxlib - A 2D Game Graphics Library for BBCSDL" for all graphic output, instead of the built-in functions of BBC BASIC.

 The code of the gfxlib version: [alien_fireworks_gfxlib.bas](alien_fireworks_gfxlib.bas)